Iosif Fabian

-Iosif Fabian (José Fabian; 10 August 1923 – 6 July 2008) was a Romanian football striker and coach.
+Iosif Fabian (José Fabian; 10 August 1923 – 6 July 2008) was a Romanian football player and coach who played as a striker.

-Career
+Club career

 Born in Cluj, Romania, Fabian started his youth career at Muncitorii Cluj.
-Then he went to play in the neighborhood country Hungary for a few years starting there his senior career.
-He returned to Romania, at Ferar Cluj for a short period before joining Carmen București.
+Then he went to play in the neighborhood country Hungary for a few years starting his senior career there.
+He returned to Romania, at the Ferar Cluj club for a short period before joining Carmen București.
 He made his Liga I debut on 25 August 1946 in a match against Jiul Petroşani winning 3–1 and scoring once.
 During that season he scored 13 goals in 13 matches, and puts his team on the second place in the 1946–47 league table.
-The same year he leaves Romania, and goes abroad to Italy and signs for AC Torino in the Serie A, where he met up with the legendary Valentino Mazzola, in his first season on the club Josef won the Italian League contributing with 9 goals in 15 appearances, and was the only foreigner on the team.
+The same year he leaves Romania, and goes abroad to Italy and signs for AC Torino in the Serie A, where he met up with the legendary Valentino Mazzola, in his first season on the club Josef won the Serie A contributing with 9 goals in 15 appearances, and was the only foreigner on the team.
 Over the years spent in Italy, he also played for Lucchese and Bari.

-In 1951 he leaves Italy, and goes to France and signs for two seasons with AS Cannes, during the 1951–52 season he was loaned out to Roubaix-Tourcoing.
+In 1951 he left Italy, and went to France and signs for two seasons with AS Cannes, during the 1951–52 season he was loaned out to Roubaix-Tourcoing.
 During his time in France Spanish side Atlético Madrid put an eye on him and wanted to transfer him to Spain.

 After his time in France, he went to Portugal in 1953, and signed for Sporting CP he made there only 6 appearances and scored two goals but won the Portuguese Liga in 1954.
 Fabian saw his name linked to several clubs and more in the various echelons of Portuguese football but choose instead Barreirense, he was a player-coach there.